orycho/Intro/README.md

 <pre>{ [a&lt;-x; b&lt;-y; c&lt;-z;] | x from 1 to 10 && y from x to 10 && z from y to 10};</pre>

-Finally, anywhere after the first generator binding conditions can be introduced by the operator "??", and it can use all generator values defined to its left.
+Finally, anywhere after the first generator binding,  conditions can be introduced by the operator "??".
+Each condition can use all generated values defined to its left.
 Any value combination for which the condition is false will be skipped, which includes any generators to the right.
 So here is a list of right triangles, without isomorphism and with the hypotenuse always in c (in the records in the resulting list):